 These red curry mussels remind us that quick and easy weeknight dinners don’t need to be humdrum.
 Less than 30 minutes later, you’ve got a slightly spicy, warming broth with perfectly cooked mussels and just enough heat to make the curry memorable.
-And something you’ll want to play with other nights, adding vegetables and perhaps swapping out shrimp or thinly sliced chicken for the mussels.–Renee Schettler Rossi
+And something you’ll want to play with other nights, adding vegetables and perhaps swapping out shrimp or thinly sliced chicken for the mussels.–Renee Schettler

-Red Curry Mussels with Ginger and Cilantro
+Red Curry Mussels

 - 1 to 2 pounds mussels

 - 1 cup homemade fish stock or chicken stock